The Iranian Theocracy staged an unprecedented play in two acts for the president’s inauguration, it was A Farce in Two Acts.

 There were no street parties celebrating the new term of presidency.
 Out of habit and with the weekend in mind, the Iranians had better things to do.
 Business as usual.

-Act II: The Farce of Oath Taking
+Farce in Two Acts, Act II: Oath Taking

 The whole propaganda machinery went into full swing for the oath taking ceremony on August 5th.
 The pleasure of the company of foreign delegates was requested for Tahlif/تحلیف.